fishcus/KAP-manual/en/security/security_faq.en.md

 **Q: Is Single Sign-On (SSO) supported?**

 A: Using [Spring Security](https://spring.io/projects/spring-security) technology, Kyligence Enterprise can be customized to integrate with your Single Sign-On system.
-However such integration often requires technical consulting and/or custom development, please contact Kyligence sales for more information.
+However, such integration often requires technical consulting and/or custom development, please contact Kyligence sales for more information.